The Travel Guide to Vanua Levu for Families© FijiPocketGuide.com

 Beach Games

-Sometimes just playing some games together is a great way to relax as a family (or get extremely competitive).
+Sometimes just playing some games together is a great way to relax as a family (or get extremely competitive depending on what kind of family you are).
 Many of the resorts on Vanua Levu have some sort of beach games, from volleyball to croquet.
-Koro Sun has a fantastic choice of lawn games, such as “ladder toss” and “bocce ball”, as well as tennis courts.
-Sigasiga Sands also has badminton, kite flying and frisbee in their game collection.
+Koro Sun has a fantastic choice of lawn games, like ladder toss and bocce ball, as well as a couple of tennis courts.
+Sigasiga Sands has a huge array of games to play on their expansive lawns including badminton, kite flying and frisbee.
+What’s more, beach game equipment is always free to hire from your resort.

 Get the kids participating in some hands-on experiences like a Fijian cooking class (plus, adults love it too)!
-The Jean-Michel Cousteau Resort has a dedicated Junior Chef Program where they’ll help prepare food from the resort’s organic garden.
-Alternatively, resorts such as Savasi Island have Fijian weaving classes to learn how to make your own fun Fijian souvenirs.
+Learn how to make banilolo or kokoda with the resort chefs at Savasi Island.
+Alternatively, Jean-Michel Cousteau Resort has a dedicated Junior Chef Program especially for youngsters where they’ll help prepare food from the resort’s organic garden.
+See what type of food you could be treating yourself to in our 10 Unique Foods in Fiji You Have to Try.

 © Mark Snyder - Tourism Fiji